rpaglin/NanodegreePrj2/README.md

 ## Usage

+The code was developed and tested within udacity workspace.
+Web app also works in that workspcae.
-The complete usage of the software consists of three steps.
+Complete usage of the software consists of three steps.
 Procedure should be the following one:

 Step1 (ETL).
 In folder data: python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db